AathreyaG/reactai-starter/user-story.md

-### **Title: Upload CSV File**
+### **Title: Search Product Catalog**###

-User Role: As a Catalog Manager, I want to upload a CSV file so that I can populate the catalog database efficiently.
+User Role: As a Catalog Manager, I want to search the product catalog so that I can efficiently find specific products within the database.

 Functional Description:

-The system should allow users to upload a CSV file containing catalog data.
-The backend should validate, parse, and store this data in PostgreSQL.
-The UI should provide real-time feedback during upload and notify users upon completion.
+The system should allow users to search the product catalog using various filters such as NSN, common name, or description.
+The backend should support search queries and handle pagination to manage large sets of data efficiently.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the file upload page
+GIVEN I am on the catalog search page

-WHEN I select a valid CSV file and click "Upload"
+WHEN I enter a search term and click "Search"

-THEN the system should process the file, validate its format, and store the data in the database
+THEN the system should return a list of products matching the criteria, with pagination if there are more than 20 results

 **Acceptance Criteria**:

-- The system must support CSV file uploads up to 100MB.
-- If the file is invalid, an error message must be displayed.
-- Upon successful upload, data should be inserted into PostgreSQL.
-- The system must provide progress feedback while uploading.
-- Logs must be stored in AWS CloudWatch for debugging.

-Story Points: 5 (Moderate complexity)

-**Impact Analysis**:

-Backend Implications:

-- Create an API endpoint in Node.js (Express) to accept CSV files.
-- Implement file validation & parsing logic.
-- Store processed data in PostgreSQL (via Sequelize ORM).
-- Handle large file processing asynchronously (use AWS Lambda for scalability).

-Frontend Implications:

-- Implement a drag-and-drop file uploader UI using React.
-- Show progress bar & success/failure messages.
-- Implement client-side file validation (CSV format, size check).

-**Development Subtasks**:

-- Frontend: Build the file upload component.
-- Frontend: Implement progress bar & error handling.
-- Backend: Create Express API to handle file uploads.
-- Backend: Implement file parsing logic.
-- Backend: Store data in PostgreSQL.
-- Backend: Log upload status to AWS CloudWatch.

-**Testing Subtasks**:

-- Test successful file upload (valid CSV).
-- Test invalid file formats (TXT, JSON).
-- Test upload with a corrupt CSV file.
-- Test large file handling (100MB limit).
-- Test backend database storage & query performance.
-- Perform security tests (malicious file uploads, SQL injection protection).

----

-### **Title: Search Catalog**

-User Role: As a Catalog Manager, I want to search the catalog so that I can quickly find specific products.

-Functional Description:

-The search functionality allows users to query the catalog database for specific products using different filters like NSN, common name, or description.
-This feature enhances user efficiency in managing and accessing catalog data.

-**GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
-WHEN I enter a search term or filter criteria
-THEN the system should display the relevant catalog entries

-**Acceptance Criteria**:

-- The system must allow searching by NSN, common name, and description.
+- The search must support filters by NSN, common name, and description.
-- Results should be displayed in a paginated format.
+- The results should be returned within 3 seconds.
-- The search should return results within 2 seconds.
+- The system should display results in pages of 20.
-- Logs of search queries should be stored in AWS CloudWatch.
+- If no results are found, a message "No products found" must be displayed.

 Story Points: 3 (Simple complexity)